Coke County License Hearing Guide

 After Criminal Case Concludes

-- Fees: Reinstatement fees vary, so check with the Texas DPS for the current amount.
+- Fees: Note: Reinstatement fees vary.
+Check the Texas DPS website for current fee schedules.